Acer Laptop RepairTeardown

 Summary

-After the disassembly, we find that the Acer Swift 5 SF514-52 not only boost of excellent appearance but also good internal structure.
+After the disassembly, we found that the Acer Swift 5 SF514-52 not only boosts excellent appearance but also has a good internal structure.
 The laptop has ample internal space which contributes to a certain extent to heat dissipation.
 Besides, the place for dual M.2 SSD is also the laptop’s highlight as an ultrabook product.

 Source